 Backing Up Public Cloud Resources

 The best that organizations can do today is to use a multifaceted approach to public cloud security.
 The more difficult it is to penetrate an organization’s public cloud resources, the less desirable it is as a target.
 However, as good as today’s public cloud security tools are, no security mechanism is perfect.
 With that being said, breaches do happen.
 What if crucial company data is destroyed or corrupted?

 Organizations must consider how they can recover if a breach does occur.
 All too often, organizations regularly perform on-premise backups of critical resources but fail to consider backing up resources in the public cloud.
-While public cloud vendors provide impressive uptime and redundant infrastructure, your data is still YOUR responsibility.
+While public cloud vendors provide impressive uptime and redundant infrastructure, protecting G Suite data is still YOUR responsibility.

 Resources such as public cloud shared storage and email are integral parts of today’s hybrid cloud infrastructures of many organizations.
 How are these resources being backed up?
+Let’s discuss your cybersecurity awareness and risk management approaches.
 Can you recover from data loss from unintentional, or even intentional, destruction of data or possible ransomware attack?
-These are some of the serious questions that organizations must ask when formulating a disaster recovery strategy.
+These are some of the serious questions that organizations must ask when formulating a disaster recovery plan or strategy.

 There are powerful tools, such as Spinbackup for G Suite, that allow organizations to achieve many of the crucial public cloud security objectives mentioned in this article, including the very important backup of public cloud resources, including storage and email.
 Backups provided for cloud resources, such as those created by Spinbackup, allow the following:

 - Automated backups – Backups that happen automatically and that are securely stored (encrypted)

 - Deletion control – An automatic protected area of accidentally or intentionally deleted items that can be easily restored